 Rose State College has the opportunity to work closely with the Tinker Air Force Base Education and Training Partnership Office to provide supervisory and other credit and non-credit training to Tinker Air Force Base employees.
-For more information, call the ETP Office at (405) 739-5774 or (405) 733-7488.
+For more information, call (405) 733-7951.